 Reputational Risk is also known as Reputation Risk and it is the loss of social capital, market share or financial capital arising from damage to an organisation’s reputation.
 Reputation Risk is very difficult to predict or realise financially, as Reputation is an intangible asset.
 It is however intrinsically tied to Corporate Trust and is the reason why Reputation damage can hurt an organisation financially.
 Criminal investigations into a company or its high-ranking executives, ethics violations, lack of sustainability policies or issues related to safety and security of either product, customer or personnel are all examples of what can damage an entity’s reputation.

 The growth of technology and the influence of social media can now amplify minor issues on a global scale.
 This has led to boycotts as a form of consumer protest.
 In extreme cases, Reputational Risk can even lead to corporate bankruptcy.
-For this reason, more organisations are dedicated assets and resources to better manager their reputation.
+For this reason, more organisations are dedicating assets and resources to better manage their reputation.

 Speak to a Higher Education Consultant for more information on our UK Degree programmes.